-The Centre employs qualified staff to manage the University's sports facilities and promote physical activity through Sport and Recreation Programmes called Uni-Sports and Uni-Adventure.
-These programmes are offered during Semesters I and II and during the summer months.
-The programmes aim to provide opportunities to participate in leisure-time activities and to develop life-long physical activity skills.
+The Centre employs qualified staff to manage the University's sports facilities and promote physical activity through a range of offerings including our Exercise is Medicine on Campus initiative and sport and recreation programmes called Uni-Sports and Uni-Adventure.
+These offerings aim to provide opportunities for students to participate in leisure-time physical activities and to develop life-long physical activity skills.

 The Sport and Recreation short-courses of the Uni-sports & Uni-Adventure programmes are run during Semesters I and II and in the summer months.
 Courses are offered in a wide range of activities for which qualified instruction and equipment are provided at a nominal fee to students.
 Full information on enrolment for courses can be obtained from the Flora Ho Sports Centre and on the CSE’s website at https://cse.hku.hk/.

 Under our Exercise is Medicine on Campus (EIMOC) initiative the CSE has established a partnership with University Health Service (UHS) to promote physical activity as a vital sign of health via a medical-to-exercise referral network.
 Individuals in need of targeted physical activity to address certain health concerns may receive a referral from HKU medical to HKU exercise professionals.
 HKU was the first campus in Asia to be recognised through the American College of Sports Medicine as a Gold Level Campus, demonstrating HKU’s commitment to actively engaging in and providing physical activity opportunities (education and programmes) to enhance staff and students’ healthy and active lifestyles.